Meanwhile-omkar/Meanwhile-omkar/README.md

 - 👋 Hi, I’m Omkar Haryan
-- 👀 I’ve recently explored and got engaged in Machine Learning
+- 👀 I’ve recently explored and got engaged in AI & Machine Learning
 - 🌱 I’m currently enrolled in data science engineering
 - 💞️ I’m looking out to work on ML projects
-- 📫 How to reach me ...omkar.djsce27@gmail.com
+- 📫 How to reach me omkar.djsce27@gmail.com
-- ⚡ Fun fact: I hate coding

 <!---
 Meanwhile-omkar/Meanwhile-omkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.